 - Do we take the CAP for granted?
 The contribution of the Common Agricultural Policy to Europe’s quality of life, 2017-2018

-As a recipient of the grant for the third year running, EURACTIV aims to provide information and create a debate on the CAP and agricultural policy in the EU.
 Using the EURACTIV media platform and its editorial services, the project focuses in particular in communicating the real contributions of the CAP to EU citizens’ quality of life and the implications of the CAP in four main policy areas: environment, energy and climate change; European agri-food quality; the social dimension and growth; the economic dimension and investment.
 The project is implemented in Brussels and in 11 other Member States: France, Germany, the UK, Poland, Slovakia, Romania, Greece, the Czech Republic, Spain, Italy and Portugal.
-The project in the latter three countries will be respectively implemented by media partners EFEAgro, Class Editori and Lusa.
+The project in the latter three countries has respectively implemented by media partners EFEAgro, Class Editori and Lusa.

-- Informing citizens of the role and relevance of the European Parliament in a changing Europe, 2017-2018
+- Informing citizens of the role and relevance of the European Parliament in a changing Europe

 The project aims to communicate the European Parliament’s involvement in topical areas and issues that affect European citizens in a changing Europe.
 We focus on two main topic areas: jobs, growth and investment; and security, migration and fundamental rights.
 The event is implemented in 8 countries involving the EURACTIV Network partners as well as other media partners.